The Carnivore Diet For Weight Loss written in text with image of different kinds of meat associated with the Carnivore diet.

 Well, that’s because while both groups traditionally existed on high-fat, high-cholesterol diets with no outward signs of fiber for the majority of the year, a crucial detail that’s missed is that the whales and caribou subsisted on by the Eskimos and reindeers by the Nenets, for example, was eaten raw, in addition to every part of the animal being consumed.
 This consumption of raw animals provided these peoples with nutrients like vitamin C that would’ve been lost when cooked, as well as fiber from the skin, hooves, and bones, not to mention that their diets weren’t always devoid of plant fiber, as they were able to collect berries and other vegetation in the summer and obtained greens from the undigested stomach contents of plant-eating animals.
 As such, while consuming all-meat diets, the micronutrient profile of these populations was different, thus leading to different health outcomes than what may be expected from the carnivore diet.3Also, while eating almost exclusively meat, their carb intake wasn’t as low as what’s considered ideal by the carnivore diet, as their intake of raw meat indirectly provided them with carbs in the form of glycogen still present in the animals, which is ordinarily lost at the time of slaughter in climates much warmer than what’s found where the Inuit and Nenets call home.

-Glossary: calories, diet, hormones
+Glossary: calories, diet, glucose, hormones

 SUBSCRIBE